If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 - your age

-- how you do with your starting dose
+- how your body responds to your starting dose

 Your doctor will prescribe your dosage based on your individual needs.
 They can explain how all of these factors affect your dosage.